benjymous/annotations/sandman/sandman.70.md

 - #### Panel 6

-  The man with the wing appears to be the same one that appeared in the Kindly Ones, whom Dream talked to.
-[Insert exact reference here]
+  The man with the swan wing appears to be the same one that appeared in the Kindly Ones, whom Dream talked to. (see [#64](sandman.64.md) page 5)

 ### Page 18

 - #### Panel 3

-  The ring was given to Alex by Rose Walker in The Kindly Ones.
-[Insert exact reference here]
+  The ring was given to Alex by Rose Walker in [The Kindly Ones #6](sandman.62.md).

 ### Page 18

 - #### Panel 5

   Audrey was Hob Gadling's last wife/SO.
-Hob visits her grave in The Kindly Ones.
-[Insert exact reference here]
+Hob visits her grave in [The Kindly Ones #3](sandman.59.md).

 ### Page 20